michaelkolesidis/electronic-drum-kit/README.md

 ## Description
 This was my first ever JavaScript project, and it shows.
-All code is written by myself from scratch.
+All code is written by myself from scratch, while practising JavaScript events.